 We are a thriving, vibrant and progressive school with Technology specialism status which includes Maths and Science.
-The school is situated in the Old Town area of Stevenage and has an intake number of 196 with places in great demand as we are the highest performing non selective secondary school at GCSE with 57% of our pupils achieving 5A* to C grades.
+The school is situated in the Old Town area of Stevenage and has an intake number of 196 with places in great demand.
 We have a large successful Sixth Form whose base is in our separate Sixth Form Centre.
 The school collaborates with 4 other schools across Stevenage creating 'Stevenage Sixth' the largest school based sixth form consortium in Stevenage offering a wide range of options to students.

 Our catchment, a number of wards surrounding the Old Town area, provides a wide range of students, both in terms of ability and in terms of their socio-economic backgrounds.